How to drive safely during heavy rain or strong winds is a concern that has crossed the mind of almost every driver.

 The Highway Code states stopping distances more than double in wet conditions.

-When it comes to how much distance from the vehicle in front is safe enough, the rule of thumb is two seconds.
+When it comes to how much distance from the vehicle in front is safe enough, the general rule is 2 seconds.

-So, for wet and rainy conditions, this goes up to four seconds.
+So, for wet and rainy conditions, this goes up to 4 seconds.

 This should help give you both the thinking and braking time to stop before slamming into another car, pedestrian or cyclist.

-Remember, spotting bikes and people isn’t as easy in the rain.
+Remember, spotting bikes and people isn’t as easy when you're driving in the rain.

 What should the time gaps be between cars on a wet road?

-The two-second rule is a fairly good indicator, but if you want more detail on stopping distances, it goes like this:
+The 2-second rule is a fairly good indicator, but if you want more detail on stopping distances, it goes like this:

 |Speed (mph)||Stopping distance (feet)||Stopping distance (car lengths)|